 The ensemble of democratic institutions in Lithuania continues to work effectively and efficiently.
 As a rule, political decisions are researched, made, implemented and reviewed by the appropriate authorities using legitimate procedures.

-With the advent in 2016 of the new – previously untested – core of the ruling majority (Farmers and Greens’ Union) outside the previous traditional ideologies either on the left (Social Democrats) or on the right (Homeland Union/Christian Democrats), parliamentary work and political debate has become increasingly polarized.
-Some observers claim this has come at the expense of the quality of democratic institutions.
+With the advent in 2016 of the new – previously untested – core of the ruling majority (Farmers and Greens’ Union) outside the previous traditional ideologies either on the left (Social Democrats) or on the right (Homeland Union/Christian Democrats), parliamentary work and political debate become increasingly polarized but eventually did not substantially affect the functioning of democratic institutions.

-Lithuania is home to a close-knit network of interest groups that are fundamentally cooperative, reflect competing social interests and tend to balance one another.
+Lithuania is home to a close-knit network of interest groups that are fundamentally cooperative, reflect competing social interests and tend to balance out one another.

 There is broad consensus that democracy is the most acceptable form of governance; there are no powerful groups or individuals who either openly or covertly question the existing constitutional framework.